Kallamamran/Scraiper/README.md

 5. It will ask for a foldername (Leaving it blank will use the search term from 1.)

 Existing images will not be overwritten and will not count as downloads.

+You will need "requests" and "tqdm" in your Python environment.
+To install theese run the following commands

+pip install requests
+pip install tqdm